 Russia just banned Reddit, oh wait they just lifted the ban (all in one day).
 What’s the story with Russia blacklisting Reddit?

 Yesterday (August 13, 2015) Reddit was banned by some ISPs in Russia.
+You should now use a VPN for Reddit to access it.
 To some it was not surprising as Reddit contains a variety of topics that are criticising current laws and leadership in Russia.
 It was surprising to learn the topic attributed to site ban – a ‘narcotics’ thread that published intel on how to grow pot.

 Russia’s three year old media agency Roskomnadzor posted a notice on their Vkontakte (Russian Facebook) page yesterday, stating that Reddit did not return their demands to remove the ‘narcotics’ page in question.
 Subsequently Reddit has been added to the ‘Blacklisted’ website list.
 Today- Reddit removed ‘the offending thread’.